Uniform measure attractors of the distribution-dependent 2D stochastic Navier-Stokes equations driven by nonlinear noise: Introduction

 To outline the main challenges addressed in this study, we denote by $P^{(g,h)}(\tau, t)$ the transition operator associated with the solution of \eqref{NSE-dis1.1}, and let $P_*^{(g,h)}(\tau, t)\mu$ represent the law of the solution of \eqref{NSE-dis1.1} with initial law $\mu\in \mathcal{P}_4(H)$ at initial time $\tau$, where the definitions of $H$ and $\mathcal{P}_4(H)$ can be found in Sections \ref{NS-Sec2} and \ref{NS-Sec3}, respectively.
 For the distribution-dependent nonautonomous 2D stochastic Navier-Stokes equations with almost periodic external forcing \eqref{NSE-dis1.1}, we know that $P_*^{(g,h)}(\tau, t) $ is not the dual operator of $P^{(g,h)}(\tau, t) $.
 Specifically, the duality relation

-fails to hold for any $\mu\in {\mathcal{P}}_4 (H)$ and bounded Borel functions $\phi: H \to \mathbb{R}$.
-This breakdown of duality introduces significant technical obstacles.
+fails to hold for any $\mu\in {\mathcal{P}}_4 (H)$ and bounded Borel functions $\phi: H \to \mathbb{R}$, because the dual operator does not form a flow (cf. \cite{WangFy-2018}).
+This is the main reason why we employ law operators instead of dual operators for distribution-dependent equations.
+The failure of this duality introduces significant technical obstacles.
 To establish the existence of uniform measure attractors, it is necessary to demonstrate the weak continuity of the family of processes $\{P_*^{(g,h)}(\tau, t)\}_{\tau\leq t}$ on $(\mathcal {P}_4 (X), d_{\mathcal{P}(X)})$, which in turn ensures the joint continuity of the family of processes.
 In the distribution-independent setting, the continuity of $\{P_*^{(g,h)}(\tau, t)\}_{\tau\leq t}$ follows from the Feller property of $\{P^{(g,h)}(\tau, t)\}_{\tau\leq t}$, due to the duality between these operators.
 However, this argument no longer holds in the distribution-independent case described by \eqref{NSE-dis1.1}, necessitating alternative approaches.
 In particular, the long-time uniform estimates in $L^2(\Omega,V)$ for the solution of \eqref{NSE-dis1.1} cannot be directly obtained.

 To establish the existence and uniqueness of uniform measure attractors for the distribution-dependent nonautonomous 2D stochastic Navier-Stokes equations \eqref{NSE-dis1.1} with almost periodic external forcing and nonlinear noise, we propose the following strategy: